 Prevention and Treatment

-- Patients with hypertension attributable to atherosclerotic renal artery stenosis (RAS) should be managed medically primarily because renal angioplasty and stenting offers no benefit over optimal medical therapy alone (Grade B).
+- Patients with hypertension attributable to atherosclerotic renal artery stenosis should be primarily medically managed because renal angioplasty and stenting offers no benefit over optimal medical therapy alone (Grade B).

-- Renal artery angioplasty and stenting for atherosclerotic hemodynamically significant RAS could be considered for patients with uncontrolled hypertension resistant to maximally tolerated pharmacotherapy, progressive renal function loss, and acute pulmonary edema (Grade D).
+- Renal artery angioplasty and stenting for atherosclerotic hemodynamically significant renal artery stenosis could be considered for patients with uncontrolled hypertension resistant to maximally tolerated pharmacotherapy, progressive renal function loss, and acute pulmonary edema (Grade D).

 1. Patients with hypertension attributable to atherosclerotic renal artery stenosis (RAS) should be managed medically primarily because renal angioplasty and stenting offers no benefit over optimal medical therapy alone (Grade B).